 The idea is to treat each deviation from the ‘pure’ ideal as a flaw.

 Possible flaws are therefore:-

-In this position you should treat one flaw as acceptable.
+In second seat you should treat one flaw as acceptable.
 With two flaws you should tend towards not making the bid.

 K Q 8 7 4 2

 9 5 4

 You have seven high-